ananthchellappa/excel/README.md

 Having said that, how should you use the PMWB featured here if you don't trust it?

-Ans : Use the attached source code - you can put it all into a single module within your dummy PMWB if you wish.
+Ans : Use the attached source code (may not be completely up to date) - you can put it all into a single module within your dummy PMWB if you wish.

+Most of the utilities included were developed by developers I found through Upwork.
+The motivation was to boost my own productivity at work.
+If you benefit from them and want to chip in, feel free to using paypal.me/AnanthChellappa and drop a note telling me what new utilities you'd like!